Slow Money: Scaling Global Solutions Is a Local Proposition

 Grassroots and collaborative programs need to facilitate an interactive market and production network for food and fiber products that regenerate the land.
 One such program is being prototyped with a handful of Hubs, their producer networks, and select market partners.
 The intelligence inside the program is unquestionable: the measurement of key indicators of ecological health of the land, such as soil carbon and microbiology.
 This program, deployed by the Hub network, will facilitate the sourcing of regenerative raw materials to ecologically and socially conscientious brands with a deep commitment to incentivize regenerative models.
 It will enable consumers to buy food and goods derived from livestock that is properly managed through practices verified to enhance water availability, soil health, carbon sequestration, and wildlife habitats.
 Producers learn, improve their management practices and outcomes, and gain differentiation.
 Brands gain access to regenerative producer networks, volumes, and data-based transparency.
 Hubs engage as problem solvers and service providers for livestock producers, verifying outcomes and coordinating market opportunities in their own well-known, specific socio-cultural, political, economic, and ecological contexts.

-in contributing to the global solutions required in our challenging times.
+The sky is the limit in how wide, far, and fast this movement can go in contributing to the global solutions required in our challenging times.
 A few innovators spread across the globe are willing to lead and minimize risk for livestock producers around the world, and to model what progressive brands, conscientious retailers, educated consumers, and slow money can do to foster a regenerative agriculture movement that is transparent, meaningful, profitable, and resilient, and builds from the ground up to achieve global impact.